Captive Cervid Permit

 - Mail your completed application and payment of $150 to KDFWR, #1 Sportsman’s Lane, Frankfort, KY 40601, ATTN: Captive Cervid Permit.
 (You may mail your application and payment before the inspection, but please note that we cannot begin to process an application until we have received all three parts: application form, correct payment, and the completed inspection form.)

-- You must report any deer or elk that escape from the pen (and are not immediately recaptured) to both KDFWR and the KDA, by telephone or in writing, within 48 hours of escape.
+- You must report any cervid that escapes from the pen (and are not immediately recaptured) to both KDFWR and the KDA, by telephone or in writing, within 48 hours of escape.

-- If the deer or elk are not recaptured, a written report must be submitted to KDFWR within 10 days.
+- If the cervids are not recaptured, a written report must be submitted to KDFWR within 10 days.

 - Any wild cervids that enter the pen must also be reported to KDFWR.

-Non Commercial Permitted facilities are managed the same as Commercial facilities, listed above, with two exceptions:
+Grandfathered Non Commercial Permitted facilities are managed the same as Captive Cervid facilities, listed above, with the following exceptions:

-- Cervids in non commercial facilities cannot be sold, bartered, or traded.
+- Cervids in grandfathered non-commercial facilities cannot be sold, bartered, or traded.

-The same application form is used for both commercial and non commercial facilities, and the same facility inspection form is used.
+The same application form is used for the captive cervid permit and the grandfathered noncommercial facilities, and the same facility inspection form is used.